Back to: Design Patterns in C# With Real-Time Examples

 Repository Design Pattern in C# with Examples

-In this article, I am going to discuss the Repository Design Pattern in C# with an Example from the context of Entity Framework and ASP.NET MVC application.
-Please read our previous article where we discussed Dependency Injection Design Patterns in C# with Real-Time Examples.
+In this article, I will discuss the Repository Design Pattern in C# with an Example from the context of Entity Framework and ASP.NET MVC application.
+Please read our previous article discussing Dependency Injection Design Patterns in C# with Real-Time Examples.
 The Repository Design Pattern in C# is one of the most used design patterns in real-time applications.
 At the end of this article, you will understand the following pointers in detail.

-- What Problem we will face if we are not following the Repository Design Pattern?
+- What Problem will we face if we do not follow the Repository Design Pattern?

 - What is Repository Pattern in C#?

-- Why do we need the Repository Pattern?
+- Why do we need the Repository Design Pattern in C#?

-- How to Implement Repository Pattern in C# using Entity Framework?
+- How to Implement Repository Design Pattern in C#?

-Nowadays, most data-driven applications need to access the data residing in one or more other data sources i.e. in the databases.
-The easiest or simplest approach is to write all the data access-related code in the main application itself.
-For example, if you have an ASP.NET MVC controller let’s say Employee Controller.
-Then the Employee Controller class may have many action methods that can perform the typical CRUD (Create, Read, Update, and Delete) operations against the underlying database.
-Let’s further assume that you are using Entity Framework for doing all these database-related operations.
+Nowadays, most data-driven applications need to access the data residing in one or more other data sources, i.e., in the databases.
+The easiest or simplest approach is to write all the data access-related code in the main application.
+For example, if you have an ASP.NET MVC controller, let’s say Employee Controller.
+Then, the Employee Controller class may have many action methods that can perform the typical CRUD (Create, Read, Update, and Delete) operations against the underlying database.
+Let’s assume you are using Entity Framework for all these database-related operations.
 In that case, your application would do something as shown in the below diagram.

-As you can see in the above diagram, the action methods of the Employee controller are directly interacting with the Entity Framework data context class and execute the queries to retrieve the data from the database.
+As you can see in the above diagram, the action methods of the Employee controller directly interact with the Entity Framework data context class and execute the queries to retrieve the data from the database.
 They also perform the INSERT, UPDATE, and DELETE operations using the data context and DbSet of Entity Framework.
-The Entity Framework in turn talks with the underlying SQL Server database.
+The Entity Framework, in turn, talks with the underlying SQL Server database.

 Drawbacks of the Above Implementation:

 The above implementation works as expected.
-But it suffers from the drawback that the database access code (i.e. creating the data context object, writing the queries, manipulating the data, persisting the changes to the database, etc.) is embedded directly inside the controller action methods.
-This design or implementation can cause Code Duplication and further, we need to change the controller even if we do a small change in the data access logic.
+However, it suffers from the drawback that the database access code (i.e., creating the data context object, writing the queries, manipulating the data, persisting the changes to the database, etc.) is embedded directly inside the controller action methods.
+This design or implementation can cause Code Duplication, and further, we need to change the controller even if we make a small change in the data access logic.

-For example, if the application is modifying the employee information from two controllers, then each controller will repeat the same data access code.
-And future modifications also need to be done at two places i.e. the two controllers where we write the same data access code.
+For example, if the application modifies employee information from two controllers, each controller will repeat the same data access code.
+Future modifications must also be done at two places, i.e., the two controllers where we write the same data access code.

 What is the Repository Design Pattern in C#?